-- Supporting Materials 8.1: Provide up to three (3) letters of support from community members, local government, and local community organizations demonstrating that outreach was conducted.
+- Supporting Materials 8.1: Provide up to three (3) letters of support from community members, local government, and local community organizations demonstrating that outreach was conducted, being at least one (1) of these letters from the local community (e.g., local non-profit associations, local community activists, residents of the area, etc.).
 Upload as a single PDF file; 24 pages recommended. - Supporting Materials 8.2: Provide documentation to justify responses to the priority population benefits questions.
 Upload as a single PDF file; 12 pages recommended.